mishra-avinash/django-test/README.md

 1. Set up the project on MacOSX or Linux (on a virtual machine, if you are on Windows) according to the guide above.
 2. Add an `Employee` model to `rest_datagrid` app with an optional relationship to the default `User` model of Django, a full name, phone number, company, department, and occupation.
    Also add an admin interface for it.
-3. Create an API with [Django REST framework](http://www.django-rest-framework.org/) (already installed, but not configured in `settings.py`) for authenticated users that shows employees.
+3. Create an API with [Django REST framework](http://www.django-rest-framework.org/) (already installed, but not enabled or configured in `settings.py`) for authenticated users that shows employees.
+Use a `ViewSet`, `Serializer` and the DRF router.
-4. Use the DataTables plugin for jQuery to show a datagrid on the index page that uses the REST API you created.
+5. Use the DataTables plugin for jQuery to show a datagrid on the index page that uses the REST API you created.
+Use bower to install the latest stable release of DataTables.
+See `.bowerrc` for the installation path.
-5. Create a short screencast (i.e. http://screencast-o-matic.com/) that demos the admin interface, the API interface in the browser, and the datagrid.
+6. Create a short screencast (i.e. http://screencast-o-matic.com/) that demos the admin interface, the API interface in the browser, and the datagrid.